- What is the Biological Condition Gradient?

 If the fish and benthic BCGs are additionally coupled with water quality data, the BGC provides a statistically stronger framework to understand the state of coral reef sites.
 This information can then used to inform management decisions like identifying which water bodies containing coral reefs should be prioritized, protected and/or restored (Bradley et al. 2020).

 In accordance with the guidance of the U.S. Environmental Protection Agency (EPA 2002, 2013) and in support of the U.S. Clean Water Act and biocriteria, CCRI and DNER developed a two-year monitoring program for seawater chemistry, benthic communities, and fish assemblages.
 The data from this project will be used to feed the BCG model in order to assess the biological condition at the study sites; helping us improve management decisions regarding coral reef habitats and seawater quality.

 This project is currently administered and conducted by the Caribbean Coral Reef Institute (CCRI) from University of Puerto Rico at Mayaguez (UPRM).
 The funding provided has allowed us to build the first seawater quality monitoring laboratory from a public institution in Puerto Rico and is located at UPRM’s Isla Magueyes Marine Laboratory in La Parguera, Lajas P.R.
-The Water Quality Laboratory is projected to be fully functional by March 2023.
-All data for this and future projects will be made available through our CCRI website.
+The Water Quality Laboratory became fully functional on May 2023.

 In 1999 the DNER established the Puerto Rico Coral Reef Monitoring Program (PRCRMP) for shallow coral reefs areas (less than or equal to 30 meters) with the following objectives: